 Every year, there are thousands of mosquito-borne illnesses reported in the United States.
 These include the West Nile virus and Zika.

-How do you get rid of mosquitoes in the house?
+How To get rid of mosquitoes in the house

 The basics of getting them out are to first take away their entrance, and then kill off any of the mosquitoes still in the house.
 Here are several tips and recommended products that can help.